lincc-frameworks/python-project-template/README.md

 Testing can be tricky.
 The current best way is to clone this repository locally, and use Copier to generate a test project locally, then verify your expected results.

 Copier will look for git tags to determine which version of the template to use.
-You probably don't want to create new tags while you're working template.
-Create test project using this signature to let Copier know to use the latest local version.
+You probably don't want to create new tags while you're working on the template.
+Create a test project using this signature to let Copier know to use the latest local version.
 See the [Copier documentation](https://copier.readthedocs.io/en/latest/generating/#regenerating-a-project) for more information.

 ```
 >> copier --vcs-ref HEAD </local/path/to/template> </test/project/directory>